rafamel/proppy-extend/README.md

 ### Plugins and config

 Setup must be done at the beginning of your application entry point, before other files that use `proppy-extend` are imported.
-It is required to at least register a connector plugin for your views framework. **For now, only the [React integration](#react) is available,** though contributions are welcome.
+It is required to at least register a connector plugin for your views framework. **For now, only the [React integration](#react) is available,** though contributions are welcomed.

 `index.js`